Motion vs Time in Lean: Improve Work by Studying Motion

 Time Is the Symptom.
 Motion Is the Cause.

-Gilbreth, one of the pioneers of motion study, understood something deeply human: people don’t just complete tasks.
-They move through them.
-Their experience, flow, fatigue, and efficiency are shaped by how work is designed and how motion is supported (or hindered).
+Gilbreth, one of the pioneers of motion study, understood something profound: work is human.
+People don’t just complete tasks—they move through them.
+Their efficiency, fatigue, and engagement are shaped by the design of the work itself.
+Time can alert you that a task is slow, but only motion explains why it is slow.

 What Happens When You Study Motion